arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 Usually, a two-state element would suffice to determine such state conditions, but it may be better if also unforeseen states are kept observable.
 The simple `analogRead()` method is used to convert the raw value reading into comprehensible information by using `analogRead() * (3.249 / 4095.0) / 0.3034;` to represent in range of 0-3.2V in the current example.
 The ~3.0V will mean that the sensor is closed, while 0V will mean it is open.

 However, reading values between 1.8 and 2.4V for an extended period during the operation could mean that the sensor has lost its calibration or is experiencing a failure.
-This reading could be helpful to take an action: either to check, replace or fix the sensor that is giving uncertain figures.
+This reading could be helpful to either check, replace, or fix the sensor that is giving uncertain figures.

 ```arduino
 /**